Wesleyan Foundation Large Grants

-If your application is successful, you will be required to credit support from the Insert Funding Partner and Leeds Community Foundation, on all materials related to the funded work.
+If your application is successful, you will be required to credit support from the Wesleyan Foundation and Leeds Community Foundation, on all materials related to the funded work.
 Successful projects will be required to be available for a potential monitoring visit from funders.

 Click the Apply Now button to the left of this page for the online application.